 Click on Use the following DNS server addresses.
 On the first box, type 126.96.36.199 and on the second 188.8.131.52, check the box labeled Validate settings upon exit.
 Finish by clicking OK.
 This is Google’s DNS server.

 If you’re using an NVIDIA graphics card, you can slightly change your computer’s display to focus the graphics card’s resources on performance.

 Open the NVIDIA control panel by first opening your PC’s control panel.

 Click on Appearance and personalization, then click on the NVIDIA Control panel.

 Select Use my preference emphasizing and then move the slider all the way to Performance.
 Finish by clicking on apply changes.

 Add RAM to your Laptop

 If your PC has a lower RAM than the one recommended for running a particular game, increasing the RAM will increase your laptop’s gaming performance.
-Suppose your PC is competent enough and has enough RAM to run these games, adding RAM will have no significant impact on the FPS.
+Suppose your PC is competent enough and has enough RAM to run these games; adding RAM will not significantly impact the FPS.
 In this case, you would want to add RAM if you intend to run this game alongside other processes.

 If you want to know how much RAM you need to run a game, look up the specific version online and check for requirements; manufacturers always indicate these things.
 Here’s an example for Fortnite.